jenniferolenchak/DroneVQA/README.md

     git clone https://github.com/jenniferolenchak/DroneVQA.git
     ```

+2. Download a copy of ```FineTunedLXMERT.pth``` and ```FineTunedVILT.pt``` from this [shared OneDrive folder](https://knightsucfedu39751-my.sharepoint.com/:f:/g/personal/jenniferolenchak_knights_ucf_edu/EqXwJqszeqFIj6-7diRTAF0BriSv1i0XW1dK_nvBrsvL6Q?e=MKbdYZ).
+These two files must be placed within the existing folder [/Application/Fine-Tuned Models/](https://github.com/jenniferolenchak/DroneVQA/tree/main/Application/Fine-Tuned%20Models) such that the filepaths ```/Application/Fine-Tuned Models/FineTunedLXMERT.pth``` and ```/Application/Fine-Tuned Models/FineTunedVILT.pt``` can be referenced.

-2. Install python and pip.
+3. Install python and pip.
 This application was developed using python v3.10 and pip v22.3, but newer versions may also be functional.

-3. In the top-level directory of the cloned repository, set up the venv python virtual environment by executing the following command:
+4. In the top-level directory of the cloned repository, set up the venv python virtual environment by executing the following command:
     ```
     python setup_environment.py
     ```
     *If you wish to install the required packages using a different method, the ```requirements.txt``` file has been provided within this repository.

-4. (Optional) Running Faster RCNN Backbone on GPU for major LXMERT performance improvements
+5. (Optional) Running Faster RCNN Backbone on GPU for major LXMERT performance improvements

     1. Manually create a new virtual environment and activate this new environment.